ykamo001/GitMap/README.md

 |Less recent commit............|
 |______________________________|
 ```
-The program's run time will depend upon the amount of branches and commits that your git repository contains,
+The program's run time will depend upon the amount of branches and commits that your git repository contains;
-as the greater the number of commits and branches there are, the longer it will take for the program to finish executing.
+the greater the number of commits and branches, the longer it will take for the program to finish executing.
-For a comparison, a git repository with only the master branch, and 100 commits, will take about 40 seconds to run.
+A git repository with only the master branch and 100 commits will take about 40 seconds to run.
 The resulting file will be stored in the directory that was passed into the command.

 ##Warning